WNBA postpones game between Storm and Lynx due to COVID-19

 “This is the hardest part of COVID-19 of putting on live sports,” Engelbert said.
 “Every day you’re reset to zero.
 Keeping the bubble safe and making sure there’s no community spread.
 The purpose of testing program and protocols is to pull anyone out before they are infectious.”

-The league didn’t immediately announce when Game 1 of the best-of-five series would be played.
-Game 2 was scheduled for Tuesday night.
+The league announced Sunday night that Game 1 of the best-of-five semifinal series would be played on Tuesday.
+That was supposed to be Game 2.

 “We want to make sure we have all the data and testing if someone is affected with COVID,” Engelbert said.
 “We can isolate them and take care of their safety.
 Hopefully we’ll get good data over the next 24 to 48 hours.
 Hopefully get back on the court for Game 1 on Tuesday.
 We will test them tonight and have additional testing on those players that had inconclusive results.”